AhmedMasryKU/colflor/README.md

 python scripts/train/train_colbert.py scripts/configs/pali/train_colpali_docmatix_hardneg_model.yaml
 ```
 Make sure to modify the yaml file based on your dataset and training setup!

+## Acknowledgement
+This work was carried out at the Intelligent Visualization Lab at York University in Canada.
+It was supported by the Natural Sciences Engineering Research Council (NSERC) of Canada and Canada Foundation for Innovation (CFI).
+Additionally, it received support through a GCP credits award from Google's PaliGemma Academic.
+This readme file (and github repo) was adapted from the ColPali original github repo (https://github.com/illuin-tech/colpali)

+## Contact
+If you have any questions about this work, feel free to reach out to Ahmed Masry at masry20@yorku.ca or ahmed.elmasry24653@gmail.com

 ## Citation
 If you plan to use ColFlor in your research, please consider citing us as follows: